jhanley634/dojo-blackboard/talks/asset/result/prompt-presidents.md

 nor anyone who served in the years before him.
 Notice that `term` shall always be less than 48.
 Do not include an entry in the table if its `term` is less than 32.

+Do not write "Republican"; it should be "Rep."

+Do not write "Democratic"; it should be "Dem."

 Think in steps.
 Verify each line of the table.